-Warning: While the date is used to set the milliseconds component of the new AbsoluteTime object (with nanoseconds component set to 0), the new object represents the date only when the chronograph parameter has an epoch equal to Epoch.
+Warning: While the date is used to set the milliseconds component of the new AbsoluteTime object (with nanoseconds component set to 0), the new object represents the date only when the Chronograph parameter has an epoch equal to Epoch.

-The clock association is made with the chronograph parameter.
-When chronograph is null the association is made with the default realtime clock.
+The chronograph association is made with the Chronograph parameter.
+When Chronograph is null the association is made with the default realtime clock.